Frequently Asked Question

 If you are interested in a paper you have just found but you don’t have time to read it straight away, you can save it for later and be sure to find it again.

-- Click on the clock button on a paper’s details to save it for later
+- Click on the clock button when you scroll your feeds or on a paper’s details to save it for

 How to export a paper on Mendeley?